Baked Bacon Recipe – How to Bake Bacon Two Ways

 If you want to use a wire rack, set it in the baking pan and spray it lightly with cooking spray.

-Bake for approximately 25 minutes.
 Baking time will vary, depending on how thick the bacon slices are.
-Keep a close eye on the bacon near the end of the baking time because it can go from not done to overdone sort of quickly.
+Thick cut bacon will take a bit longer than thin-cut slices.
+Keep a close eye on the bacon near the end of the baking time because it can go from not done to overdone rather quickly.

-That’s all there is!
-You can enjoy your bacon without having to think about a big clean up.
+Clean up.
 All you’ll need to do is remove the foil from the pan and toss it in the trash.
 Usually I don’t even have to wash the baking pan.
-If you used a rack, you will have to wash that.
-Hopefully it will fit in the dishwasher!
+If you used a rack, you will have to wash that (hopefully it will fit in your dishwasher!).

 In my opinion, there’s no comparison.
 Advantages of baking bacon far outweigh the advantages of fried bacon.